A ZenBrain Studio Guide

 What's Inside

-Each chapter builds on the last — from understanding the science to designing a personalized plan that works with your unique motivation system.
+A comprehensive 66-page guide with 6 core chapters plus 5 interactive workbook tools.
+Each chapter builds from understanding the science to designing a personalized plan that works with your unique motivation system.

 01